 Acupuncture is an ancient Chinese treatment in which thin needles of varying lengths are inserted into the skin to relieve pain and stress built up in the body.
 Heat, pressure or electricity may be added to the needles to intensify the effects of acupuncture.

-The needles are pressed into the body's defined pressure points to improve blood flow and the body's energetic balance and harmony.
+The needles are lightly applied to the body’s defined pressure points.
 There are about 400 total pressure points in the body, and the points that are stimulated during an acupuncture session may not be in the area where a patient feels pain.
 For example, a patient who is receiving acupuncture treatment for headaches may actually be treated in the area between the thumb and palm.

 When it comes to the treatment of asbestos-related cancers, acupuncture is one of the most widely accepted alternative therapies.
-Those coping with asbestos-related diseases, such as asbestosis and mesothelioma, can use acupuncture to treat symptoms of pain, stress and anxiety.
-Many patients with asbestosis who have tried acupuncture say the treatment helps relieve pain and makes breathing easier.
+Those coping with asbestos-related diseases, such as asbestosis and mesothelioma, can use acupuncture to treat stress, pain and anxiety.
+Some patients with asbestosis who have tried acupuncture say the treatment helps relieve pain and makes breathing easier.
 The World Health Organization reports that acupuncture can relieve adverse reactions to chemotherapy and radiation therapy.

-Available scientific evidence supports claims that acupuncture can be an effective counterpart used in conjunction with more traditional cancer treatment methods.
-A 2013 study conducted by researchers of the French Institute of Health and Medical Research found that auricular acupuncture significantly reduced the intensity of pain felt by cancer patients over a two-month period.
+Researchers at the French Institute of Health and Medical Research conducted a 2013 study that found auricular (ear) acupuncture significantly reduced the intensity of pain felt by cancer patients over a two-month period.

-Additionally, a 2006 analysis of 11 studies suggests that acupuncture may reduce vomiting shortly after a chemotherapy treatment, a common side effect of this type of treatment.
-There is also evidence suggesting the effects of acupuncture may lessen the need for pain killers and that acupuncture may help relieve mouth dryness in patients whose salivary glands were damaged as a side effect of radiation therapy.
+There is also evidence suggesting the effects of acupuncture may lessen the need for pain killers, and acupuncture may help relieve mouth dryness in patients whose salivary glands were damaged as a side effect of radiation therapy.

 Our team of Patient Advocates is available to answer questions you may have about body-based therapies.